amin-zip/zip_utils/bash_utils/README.md

 This means you can `apt install` or `pip install` packages in your container as desired without changing your host system.
 However, the _FlightSystems_ repository is mounted in by default, so any changes to this directory within the Docker container apply to your host filesystem.

-Note that the build cache is also mounted in, so swithing between building in Docker and building in your host filesystem may poison your cache.
-It's best to commit to just building within Docker or to mount a cache volume specific to Docker-based builds.

 Occasionally, the upstream Docker image will contain important changes we need, such as updated toolchains and sysroots.
 To pull in these changes and rebuild your development environment, run `$ docker_dev update`.